-- For North American students: three months prior to the anticipated starting date. - For non-North American students: four months prior to the anticipated starting date. - For students applying to the Department of Educational and Counseling Psychology: March 1.
+- For North American students: three months prior to the anticipated starting date. - For non-North American students: four months prior to the anticipated starting date. - For students applying to the Department of Educational and Counseling Psychology: students are encouraged to apply by March 1.

 Application Procedure.
-In addition to meeting the general requirements for graduate admission as listed on pp. 47-51, applicants to the School of Education should note the following GRE requirements.
+In addition to meeting the general requirements for graduate admission as listed on pp. 44-49, applicants to the School of Education should note the following GRE requirements.

-• Official scores from the Graduate Record Examination (GRE) General Test taken within the last five years must be submitted.
+Official scores from the Graduate Record Examination (GRE) General Test taken within the last five years must be submitted.
 MA, MAT, and EdS students may be considered for provisional admission without these scores.
 School Psychology Program students must submit GRE scores before they are considered for any type of admission.